shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 ..
 WARNING:: The SDcard should have its capacity more than **8 GB** for the installation of the TurtleBot3.

-``Remote PC``: Download the ``Ubuntu MATE 16.04.1`` version on the Raspberry Pi 3 from the link.
+[Remote PC] Download the ``Ubuntu MATE 16.04.1`` version on the Raspberry Pi 3 from the link.

 - https://ubuntu-mate.org/download/

 .. image:: _static/preparation/download_ubuntu_mate_image.png

-``Remote PC``: To install Ubuntu MATE by using the image file, we recommend using GNOME Disks and the ``Restore Disk Image…`` option, which natively supports XZ compressed images.
+[Remote PC] To install Ubuntu MATE by using the image file, we recommend using GNOME Disks and the ``Restore Disk Image…`` option, which natively supports XZ compressed images.

 .. code-block:: bash